epfl-ada/ada-2023-project-msosm/README.md

 ### Movie metadata preprocessing

 Firstly we removed all the movies without movie_box_office_reveneue (attempts to find datasets with additional box_office_revenue weren’t successful).
 We extracted the year from all the dates.
-Then we merged the movie.metadata dataset with the imbd one (which contained imbd id for each movie).
+Then we merged the movie.metadata dataset with the imbd one.
 Finally, we extracted the features that were encoded in a dictionary (language, genre, country) and added them to the dataset with onehot encoding.

 ### Movie aging
 For this part, we will use the [dataset imdb ratings over time](#Dataset-imdb-ratings-over-time).
 We took the difference between the ratings for one and five years after release.
 This shows which movie became more or less popular over time.
-Then we regressed the metadata of the movies on the difference in ratings (positive if the ratings increased and negative if they decreased over the years) to determine which features have greater influence on the popularity of a movie over time.
+Then we regressed the metadata of the movies on the difference in ratings to determine which features have greater influence on the popularity of a movie over time.

 ### Most influential feature for revenue over time

-Finally, to answer the question of which features had a higher influence on the revenue through the years we grouped the movies in 10 years groups (e.g. from 1920 to 1930, etc.).
+Finally, to answer the question of which features had a higher influence on the revenue through the years we grouped by decades.
 Then we regressed over the revenue in each of these groups and sorted the coefficient to understand which were the more relevant features in each year group.

 ## Timeline and organization